 Open plan sitting room/kitchen with double sofa, two armchairs, flat screen TV with Freeview, wood burning stove.
 Large side feature window, with a separate door to the patio and garden.
 Dining space with seating for four.
 Kitchen with granite work surfaces, gas hob, oven, large fridge/freezer, microwave, washing machine.
 Please note there is no dishwasher since the off-grid power supply is unable to support both a dishwasher and washing machine.

 Bedroom one with king size bed, side tables, armchair, wardrobe with hanging and drawer space.

-Bedroom two with zip and link system which can be configured to 3’ twin beds or super king as required.
+Bedroom two with zip and link beds, which can be configured as a king size double or two 2'6" twin beds, as required.
 Wardrobe with hanging and drawer space.